-The digital age will create tremendous opportunities for economic growth and social progress.
 The big challenge for us all is to make sure that the benefits are fairly shared by all, not just a few.
 Because the real purpose of technology is to make life easier and better for people.

 Knowledge is power.
 When we have more, higher quality information on tap, we can take more rounded, insightful decisions.
 And technology can help close the gap between those who have knowledge and those who don’t.